jopaik/network_demos/network_upgrade_as_code/README.md

 - [Step 5 - Review the Network-Upgrade-Upgrade](#step-5-review-the-network-upgrade-upgrade)

 ## Objective
 To stage firmware images and upgrade network devices with Ansible.
+Please note it takes several minutes to both stage files and upgrade.

 ## Overview
 Ansible can scp firmware images to network devices.
 The workflow includes an approval node to control when an upgrade will be activated based on change control.